Home » London » Tickets for Thames River Cruise

 The River Cruise and London Eye Combined Tickets cost £46 for those above 16 years, £42 for those between two and 15 years, and free for kids under two years on weekdays.

-The River Cruise and London Eye Combined Tickets cost £60 for those above 16 years, £54 for those between two and 15 years, and free for kids under two years on weekends.
+The River Cruise and London Eye combined tickets cost £60 for those above 16 years, £54 for those between two and 15 years, and free for kids under two years on weekends.

-Tickets for Thames River Cruise London
+Thames River Cruise London tickets

 There are actually plenty of cruises on the River Thames, and we listed the best here.